Croatia vs France Nations League preview: where to watch, team news

 Article body

-Croatia face France in UEFA Nations League Group 3 in Zagreb on Wednesday 14 October at 20:45 CET.Croatia vs France: live build-up
+Croatia take on France in UEFA Nations League Group A3 in Zagreb on Wednesday 14 October at 20:45 CET.Croatia vs France: live build-up

 Where to watch the game on TV